'Don't deal in Venezuelan gold,' White House says, in anti-Maduro push

 Oil prices rose nearly 3 percent on Wednesday, as investors remained concerned about supply disruptions.

+Wills Rangel, a board member of state oil company PDVSA, told Reuters the company was having problems unloading fuel imports because the sanctions were complicating payments.

 Maduro, 56, says Guaido is staging a U.S.-directed coup against him.
-He told Moscow’s RIA news agency on Wednesday that Trump ordered “the government of Colombia and the Colombian mafia to kill me,” reprising an accusation of assassination plots that he has often made over the years and which Bogota and Washington have routinely denied.
+He told Moscow’s RIA news agency on Wednesday that Trump ordered “the government of Colombia and the Colombian mafia to kill me,” reprising an accusation of plots he has made over the years and which Bogota and Washington routinely deny.

 Maduro is not expected to stand down while he has the backing of senior military officers and has made daily visits to troops.